rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

 code generation facilities like injection of standard library imports or generation of test harness.
 There are some additional helpers for building their AST fragments in [`rustc_expand::build`][reb].
-Eager expansion generally performs a subset of the things that lazy (normal) expansion.
-It is done by invoking [`fully_expand_fragment`][fef] on only part of a crate (as opposed to whole crate, like we normally do).
+Eager expansion generally performs a subset of the things that lazy (normal) expansion does.
+It is done by invoking [`fully_expand_fragment`][fef] on only part of a crate (as opposed to the whole crate, like we normally do).

 ### Other Data Structures